esigler/lita-locker/README.md

 ### Examples
 ```
 lock web                - Make something unavailable to others
-lock web 30m            - Make something unavailable to others for 30 minutes
 unlock web              - Make something available to others
-locker reserve web      - Make yourself the next owner of something after it is unlocked
+steal web               - Make yourself the owner of something locked by someone else
 locker status web       - Show the current state of web
 ```

 ### Locking, Unlocking, State
 ```
 lock <label>         - A basic reservation, with no time limit.
+Can have # comments afterwards.
 unlock <label>       - Remove a reservation.
 This can only be done by whomever made the request.
+Can have # comments afterwards.
 steal <label>        - Force removal of a reservation.
 This can be done by anyone.
+Can have # comments afterwards.
 ```

 ### Time-based locking - Not implemented yet!